-Lima Beans.
-You either love them or loathe them.
+Lima Bean Recipe, you either love them or loathe them.
 Also, when I was a child, I was not overly fond of them.
-My mother used to buy a frozen vegetable mix.
+Then, my mother used to buy a frozen vegetable mix.
 Moreover, there were always lima beans in the mix.
 Also, we would, of course, not be allowed to leave the table until we had cleaned our plates.
-I used to eat the lima beans first to get them out of the way so I could enjoy the rest of my meal.
-Interestingly enough I ended up loving them and now I’m writing a lima bean recipe!
+Then, I used to eat the lima beans first to get them out of the way so I could enjoy the rest of my meal.
+Also, surprisingly enough, I ended up loving them, and now I’m writing a lima bean recipe!
 It’s funny how that goes!
 Perhaps this was the method to my mother’s madness!

-This Lima Beans recipe I am sharing with you today, Baked Honey and Mustard Lima Beans, is one of my favourite ways of preparing them.
+This Lima Beans recipe I am sharing with you today, Baked Honey and Mustard Lima beans are one of my favorite ways of preparing them.
 Also, it’s quick and simple to make and uses things you probably already have.
 Moreover, I think it is one way of changing the minds of any dedicated Lima Bean haters in your house!
-Try these other ways to use lima beans to really convince them!
-If you are thinking this does not look exactly like Lima Beans, you would be right.
+Then, try these other ways to use lima beans to convince them!
+Also, if you are thinking this does not look exactly like lime beans, you would be right.

-These are Butter Beans.
-You cannot get Lima Beans here in the UK.
-You can get Butter Beans which these are as well as Broad Beans, which are green in colour like Lima Beans.
+These are butter beans.
+Also, you can not get Lima beans here in the UK.
+You can get Butter Beans, which these are, as well as Broad Beans, which are green in color, like Lima Beans.
 (They are also known as fava beans.)
 Because of the Corona Virus (at the time of this writing).
 Then, I was unable to get either lime or broad beans.
 However, butter beans make a very good substitute!
 If you can’t find Lima beans, try this black beans and rice recipe instead!

 The ingredients list for this quick and simple casserole is not exceedingly long.
 It uses things most people have in their cupboards and refrigerators all the time.